North Kyme Market Cross

 Before the renovation was complete the children of North Kyme school buried a time capsule under the cross.
 Articles included: A fizzy pop bottle, the coins that were in circulation at the time, a news paper along with notes about the school.
 This was all carried out under the watchful eye of the then headmaster Mr Henry King.

 This is an excerpt taken from the Lincolnshire heritage site.
-If you know of (and I know you do) any specific history of our cross then please e-mail us and tell us about it.
+If you know of (and I know you do) any specific history of our cross then please e-

 Because a standing cross is a holy place they became used as locations to validate deals or transactions and thus the market cross was born.
 There are good examples of market crosses at Spilsby, Grantham and Tattershall.
 In some towns the market cross becomes a whole building, bearing a cross on its top.
 The butter cross at Burwell (now the Church Hall) is one of the few examples of such structures in Lincolnshire.